TimoGuy/BTZC_game_engine/README.md

     - [ ] Add support for GLTF2 filetype for models.
     - [ ] IK legs.
     - @TODO.

+1. Small concerns.
+    - @THOUGHT: I think that trying to ledge grab the sphere isn't quite working correctly for some reason.
+        - It seems not quite right.
+Maybe...
+            - [ ] Figure out why there's weird ledge grab behavior on the smooth sphere.

 1. Swordplay combat.
     - [ ] @PREREQUISITE: Skeletal animations.